Search

 search: Featured

-to your page front
+parameter to your page front matter data.

 Using search include in site header

-Following code (that has both the search and the site navigation includes) needs to be placed
+Following code (that has both the search and the site navigation

 </header>